Tenphun0503/Java_JavaWeb/topics/5_JavaWeb.md

 MyBatis is a Java-based persistence framework that allows developers to easily map SQL queries and stored procedures to Java objects.
+- Configuration: configuration files have settings and properties such as database information, mappers, etc. ()
+- Mapper XML Files:

 ### 2. Front End